A Mourning Mom And Scientist Has Likely Pinpointed The Exact Cause Of SIDS

-Sudden Infant Death Syndrome (SIDS) has been documented throughout history and even appears in the Bible — but until now, no exact cause of the heartbreaking phenomenon has been pinpointed, though it’s been associated with everything from infant sleep practices to lifestyle choices.
+Sudden Infant Death Syndrome (SIDS) has been documented throughout history and even appears in the Bible — but until now, no answer for what causes SIDS has been pinpointed, though it’s been associated with everything from infant sleep practices to lifestyle choices.

 Now, a new and groundbreaking study, conducted by a scientist who lost a baby to SIDS almost 30 years ago, has likely found a solid answer that will greatly help the study of the syndrome in the future.
 The study took place at The Children's Hospital Westmead in Sydney and is published in the latest volume of The Lancet’s eBioMedicine, the upcoming June 2022 issue.

 Researchers discovered an outlier characteristic of SIDS victims.

 For years, scientists have believed that SIDS — the sudden death of an infant during sleep in its first year — is tied to a malfunction that causes some babies not to startle or wake if they stop breathing while sleeping.
 But until now, no one knew exactly what was causing that malfunction.
 This study has pinpointed that the enzyme butyrylcholinesterase (BChE) — an enzyme vital to the brain’s arousal pathway — is significantly lower in babies who died of SIDS.